 "NAAQ Standard" allows you to select only the Primary pollutant standard, only the Secondary pollutant standard, or not specify by selecting "No Restrictions."
 EPA established the following criteria to define the two standards:

 - Primary standards provide public health protection, including protecting the health of "sensitive" populations such as asthmatics, children, and the elderly.

 - Secondary standards provide public welfare protection, including protection against decreased visibility and damage to animals, crops, vegetation, and buildings.

 See the EPA NAAQS Table for more information.

-Select air monitoring stations located in areas with an 80th or higher percentile of one or more of the environmental justice (EJ) indexes of EJScreen, EPA's screening tool for EJ concerns.
+Select air monitoring stations located in areas with an 80th or higher percentile of one or more of the supplemental indexes of EJScreen, EPA's screening tool for environmental justice (EJ) concerns.
 EPA uses these indexes to identify geographic areas that may warrant further consideration or analysis for potential EJ concerns.

 Note that use of this criterion does not designate an area as an "EJ community" or "EJ facility."
 EJScreen provides screening level indicators, not a determination of the existence or absence of EJ concerns.
 For more information, see the EJScreen home page.